 Centennial Airport has a variety of noise monitoring systems and tools, and can also run statistics on overflights to help guide your decision to reside near the airport.

-In 2023, Centennial Airport was the busiest GA airport in the nation, accommodating 362,407 aircraft operations with most of the traffic concentrated during the daytime hours.
-The record year at Centennial occurred in 1998, with over 466,000 aircraft operations.
+Founded in 1968, Centennial Airport has grown to become one of the world’s busiest general aviation airports, in fact the busiest in 2023 with 362,407 aircraft operations.
+The record year at Centennial occurred in 1998 with 466,267 aircraft operations.
 Activity levels at airports are measured by aircraft operations.
 An operation is defined by the FAA as a takeoff or a landing.
 A "touch and go" conducted by a training aircraft counts as two operations.

 Centennial Airport is open for business 24 hours a day, seven days a week, and in most weather conditions, with most of the traffic concentrated during the daytime hours.

-Before the surrounding area was ever developed, a plan was created for the Denver Technological Center (DTC).
-Of that inception was the idea that an airport should be a major component and contributor to a successful business community operation.
-On May 12th, 1968, the Arapahoe Public Airport was opened and at the time Arapahoe Road was just a two-lane dirt road leading to the Airport.
-Since then, the DTC has grown and with it, residential development and supporting facilities.
-Centennial Airport continues to work with the surrounding jurisdictions to establish compatible land use and create a positive relationship within the community.
+On May 12th, 1968, Centennial Airport (formally Arapahoe Public Airport) opened.
+At the time, Arapahoe Road was only a two-lane dirt road leading to the Airport.
+Since then, the DTC has grown significantly, and with it, so has residential development and supporting facilities.
+Centennial Airport continues to work with the surrounding jurisdictions to establish compatible land use surrounding the airport.

 For safety and performance factors, aircraft must arrive and depart into the wind.
 Centennial Airport’s primary runways are angled with the predominant wind directions of north and south.
 During typical fair-weather days for the area around Centennial Airport, the wind direction is predominately from the south.
 This puts the airport in a “South Flow” configuration with aircraft arriving from the north and departing towards the south.
 During inclement weather days (low clouds, high winds, precipitation, etc.), the wind direction is predominantly from the north and the airport operates in a “North Flow” configuration with aircraft arriving and departing towards the north.
 Approximately 55 percent of the traffic at Centennial Airport arrives and departs the airport towards the south.